Google Tag Manager + GA4 set up guide

 3. Click Publish.

-Step 6: Configure GA4 to Receive Custom Parameters
+OPTIONAL Step 7: Configure GA4 to Receive Custom Parameters

 To view the custom parameters in GA4 reports, you’ll need to register them as custom dimensions.